essofore/python-client/README.md

 Study the source code of commands under `cli/cli/commands` to understand how the CLI uses the python client library `essofore-client` to communicate with the database.
 You can similarly write clients in any programming language you like and are not limited to `python` since the core communication happens to the server over a REST API.

+## Other Languages

+You are not limited to using Python to program against the server.
+You can use OpenAPI generators like [this](https://github.com/OpenAPITools/openapi-generator) one together with the provided [api.yaml](api.yaml) file in this repo to generate a client in another language.

 ## Help and Support

 - [Google Groups](https://groups.google.com/g/essofore)